tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@RahulChugwani/index.md

 ## something interesting about you?

-I like to read daily news about economics/finance and world politics .
+Interest in reading daily news about economics/finance and world politics .

 ### help I need?